codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/platform-ip-addresses.md

 Access to Kubernetes clusters behind strict firewalls not accessible from the public internet is governed through authorized IP addresses.
 Codefresh provides a list of IP addresses to be configured on clusters to allow access to them.

-You can register multiple external clusters to Codefresh runtimes, both hosted and hybrid.
-All runtimes require Codefresh platform IPs to be configured on the clusters.
+You can register multiple external clusters to the Codefresh Runner, and GitOps Runtimes.
+All Runtimes require Codefresh platform IPs to be configured on the clusters.
-In addition, managed clusters registered to hosted runtimes must be configured with a set of specific IP addresses to authorize access.
+In addition, managed clusters registered to Hosted GitOps Runtimes must be configured with a set of specific IP addresses to authorize access.

-### Codefresh platform IPs (updated July 31st 2021)
+## Codefresh platform IPs (updated July 31st 2021)

 All the IPs are NAT gateways, and need to enable specific IPs instead of ranges.